- Search The Registry

 - My Account

-On World AIDS Day, the Registry briefly looks at HIV/AIDS in African America.
+On World AIDS Day, the Registry briefly examines HIV/AIDS in African America.

 Along with covid-19, Blacks face what is perhaps as menacing a threat to our existence since slavery, AIDS.
 Public opinion is that the HIV/AIDS crisis is stabilizing, but that is not entirely true; it is getting worse for people of color.
-African Americans makeup 13% of the U.S. population, but comprise nearly 60% of those infected with HIV/AID.
-African American women are infected with HIV 16 times more than White women and nearly 70% of the children infected with HIV/AIDS in this country are Black.
+African Americans make up 13% of the U.S. population but comprise nearly 60% of those infected with HIV/AIDS.
+African American women are HIV 16 times more infected than White women, and nearly 70% of the children infected with HIV/AIDS in this country are Black.
 The stigma HIV/AIDS carries in Black America has only increased since researchers became aware of the prominent role played by bisexual Black men in transmitting the virus.

 Thus far further response from Blacks is encouraging.
 Among African Americans who have not been tested for HIV, the reason given by most (40%) for not getting tested is that they are married or in a monogamous relationship.
 Another 25% say, “I'm not sexually active.”

 Epidemiological trends suggest strong reasons to be concerned about HIV infection among young African Americans.
 Black parents (68%) have grown increasingly worried about their children becoming infected with HIV--a concern they say has grown over the last few years.
-Blacks, like all Americans, have mixed feelings about how strong a role is played by local community groups in the fight against AIDS.
-About half (50%) of African Americans feel that local public schools and local churches care “a lot” about the fight against AIDS; another 61% say local health care providers care a lot.
+Blacks, like all Americans, have mixed feelings about how strong local community groups play a role in the fight against AIDS.
+About half (50%) of African Americans feel that local public schools and churches care “a lot” about the fight against AIDS; another 61% say local health care providers care a lot.

 But “caring” doesn't always turn into “doing,” according to African Americans.
-Only 40% see him--in fact doing “a lot” in the fight against AIDS, while 25% of respondents think local public schools and community churches are actively helping.
+Only 40% see him--doing “a lot” in the fight against AIDS, while 25% of respondents think local public schools and community churches are actively helping.

-The view among African Americans that nobody is doing a lot in the fight against AIDS is clearer regarding local, state, and federal governments.
-Very few blacks think that government at any level cares a lot or does a lot in the fight against AIDS.
-Less than 25% of African Americans give the three levels of government credit for caring a lot.
+The view among African Americans that nobody is doing much in the fight against AIDS is clearer regarding local, state, and federal governments.
+Very few blacks think that government at any level cares or does much in the fight against AIDS.
+Less than 25% of African Americans give the three government-level credit for caring a lot.
 When assessing action, fewer than 20% say any government is doing a lot.